So you need a letter of recommendation. Am I the best person to write it? Let’s consider it.

 About My Title

-Although I have taught more than 100 undergraduate psychology courses at UMass Lowell since 2003, and even though I’ve advised students, consulted on textbooks, won teaching awards and earned consistently great ratings, I am, by title, Senior Adjunct Professor of Psychology.
+Although I have taught more than 100 undergraduate psychology courses at UMass Lowell since 2004, and even though I’ve advised students, consulted on textbooks, won awards, been invited by the American Psychological Association as a subject matter expert to co-author a psychology curriculum around neurodiversity and disability, I am, by title, Senior Adjunct Professor of Psychology.

 If you’re not familiar with titles in academia, that’s pretty much the worst title ever, and it’s one of the first things I will be asked to share on your letter of recommendation form.

 I strongly advise you to request recommendations from full-time faculty, even junior faculty.
 Admissions committees will value their letter more than they will value mine.
-I am telling you this because I care, and with twenty years of experience supporting students and their goals.
-Trust me.
+I am telling you this because I care, and with over two decades of experience supporting students and their goals.

-Please continue reading this page, because I will share other, related advice and consideration that will hopefully guide you towards the best possible outcome for you, okay?
+Please continue reading this page, because I try to share other, related advice and considerations that will hopefully guide you towards the best possible outcome for you, okay?

 Here are links to UMass Lowell Psychology Full-Time Faculty and Adjunct Faculty too.